arcus/Arcus_Labs_Orientation/new_data_contribution.md

 ### Privacy Review

-Privacy analyst will review IRB and data, and determine if it can be shared, and any restrictions on reuse.
-Help submit amendments and make modifications as needed.
-Our privacy team has an extensive set of templated language that expedites this process.
-Based on review, create and sign Data Contribution Agreement.
+Before any data is archived in Arcus, it goes through a through review by an Arcus Privacy Analyst to identify potential privacy and regulatory issues.
+The Privacy analyst will review IRB, consent agreements and data, and determine if it can be shared, and any restrictions on reuse.
+If the IRB needs to be amended to allow or clarify data resuse, the Privacy Analyst will offer advice on completing the amendment, including an extensive set of templated language that expedites this process.
+Arcus can accept a full range of Data Contributions, from those that are completely de-identified to those that are fully identified and including ones that must remain coded.
+For coded data sets, Arcus offers honest broker services so that data retains its linkages without violating the privacy concerns of patients and researchers.

+Based on the privacy review, a Data Contribution Agreement will be created that will be signed by the Principal Investigator.
 The Data Contribution Agreement is an agreement between the Data Contributor and Arcus staff that outlines a Contributor’s role in contributing archival data to Arcus and allowing for the sharing and use of such archival data.

+As part of the archiving and metadata process, data use terms specified in the Data Contribution Agreement will be added to the description with the collection.
+The description will also include information about the academic attribution of the data and creators.
+When data is requested for reuse, these terms will be reviewed and followed before data delivery.
+Though Arcus does not do embargos or restrictions on reuse outside what is required by the IRB and consent documents, we can inform you when the data is reused in a new project if requested.

 <div class = "learn-more">
 <b style="color: rgb(var(--color-highlight));">Learning connection</b><br>